Carlos Santana Preview, Player Props: Brewers vs. Twins

 Carlos Santana At The Plate

+- Santana will look to extend his four-game hitting streak.
+He's batting .238 with two homers in his last games.

-- Santana has picked up a hit in 67 of 114 games this season, with multiple hits 23 times.
+- Santana has picked up a hit in 68 of 115 games this year, with multiple hits 23 times.

-- Santana has an RBI in 41 of 114 games this season, with multiple RBI in 17 of them.
+- In 41 games this year (35.7%), Santana has picked up an RBI, and in 17 of those games (14.8%) he had two or more.
 He has also driven home three or more of his team's runs in six contests.

-- He has scored in 43 games this season, with multiple runs nine times.
+- He has scored in 38.3% of his games this year, with more than one run scored in 7.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.